- Cancer Information

 Breast reconstruction can be done when you have a mastectomy (immediate reconstruction) or months or years later (delayed reconstruction).

-The timing depends on the type of breast cancer you were diagnosed with, whether you need further treatment (for example, chemotherapy or radiotherapy), your general health, and other concerns, such as the cost.
+The timing depends on the type of breast cancer you were diagnosed with, whether you need further treatment (for example, chemotherapy or radiation therapy), your general health, and other concerns, such as the cost.